aheuma/IncentivizedBookReviews/background.md

 > “Leser, Autoren und Kritiker rücken im digitalen Zeitalter auch in der etablierten Verlagswelt enger zusammen als jemals zuvor”[^4].

 While this undeniably offers chances for readers and authors, other stakeholders may be confronted with a loss of their importance, e.g. professional literary critics or publishers.
 The latter have reacted to this shift, for example by establishing strategies such as review management.
-In this light, reader reviews are used as a marketing instrument to foster book popularity and - in the end - sales figures.[^5]
+In this light, reader reviews are used as a marketing instrument to foster book popularity and—in the end—sales figures.[^5]

 #### Book Reviewers {#book-reviewers}
 Naturally, the rise of massively published online reviews is accompanied by an increase of persons who _write_ reviews.
 Book reviews are often written by so-called content-creators, e.g. bloggers or influencers (but can also be written by occasional reviewers, of course).
 Book reviewers are often young, female and intensive readers that actively participate in the social book world.